DIY Wind Turbine: The Ultimate Guide [update 2019]

 Today you’re going to learn how to build simple and cheap wind turbine, fully homemade from scratch.

 Want to know the best part?

-Low power wind turbine is a quite simple DIY project that can be almost entirely constructed using scrap parts from old floppy disk drive or old VHS video tape (does anyone remember what VHS or floppy disk actually is?).
+Low power wind generator is a quite simple DIY project that can be almost entirely constructed using scrap parts from old floppy disk drive or old VHS video tape (does anyone remember what VHS or floppy disk actually is?).

 How To Build Wind Turbine using Floppy Drive Stepper Motor